 Converting a tweet to a ticket

 From your saved search results you can convert a tweet into a ticket.
 To do so, locate the tweet you want to convert and then click Convert to ticket.
 You have to convert the tweet to a ticket to respond to the tweet.

 When you create a ticket from a tweet, you're presented with the same ticket properties as any other ticket.

 The difference is that you have the following options for responding to the user:

 - Do not tweet

 The Do not tweet option allows you to add a public comment to the ticket without also sending a tweet.
 You might use this option if you want to communicate with the requester via email rather than through tweets.
 You'd of course need to have the requester's email address added to their profile to do this.
-The requester could do that themselves by logging into the Web portal via Twitter to view one of their tickets, you or another agent could add it, or perhaps the Twitter user already has an account in your Zendesk and you've merged that user account with the new account created when a tweet was converted to a ticket.
+The requester could do that themselves by logging into the Help Center via Twitter to view one of their tickets, you or another agent could add it, or perhaps the Twitter user already has an account in your Zendesk and you've merged that user account with the new account created when a tweet was converted to a ticket.